Network evolution with Macroscopic Delays: asymptotics and condensation: Introduction

+This distinction is important: a delayed vertex can attach only to vertices already present in its snapshot and evaluates their attractiveness using stale degrees.
+Thus delay favors early vertices through an information constraint rather than by modifying the attachment function itself.

+The chosen vertex is the parent of $v_{n+1}$, producing the rooted tree $\cT(n+1)$ on $n+1$ labeled vertices $\{v_1,\dots,v_{n+1}\}$ rooted at $v_1$.
+To reduce notational overhead, we henceforth suppress integer parts $\lfloor \cdot \rfloor$.
+We focus on trees and defer extensions and open problems to Section~\ref{sec:conc}.

-The main goal of this paper is to study the $\gb \equiv 1$ regime with affine attachment functions.
-This corresponds to the setting where the delay $n\xi_{n+1}$ is of the same order as the size of the network and thus is referred to as the \emph{macroscopic} delay regime.
-Here $1-\xi_{n+1}$ (by assumption, a random variable $\in [0,1]$) can be interpreted as the ``density'' of information available to the vertex entering the system at that time.
-As mentioned above, the mesoscopic regime $\gb < 1$ is considered in~\cite{BBDS04_meso}.
+Our main regime is $\gb=1$, where the delay $n\xi_{n+1}$ is of the same order as the network size and $1-\xi_{n+1}$ represents the fraction of the network visible to the arriving vertex.
+In particular, $\xi_{n+1}=0$ gives complete current information, whereas $\xi_{n+1}=1$ exposes only the root.
+The mesoscopic regime $\gb<1$ with general $f$ is treated in~\cite{BBDS04_meso}.